UK Mortgage Affordability Calculator 2026

 8 Ways to Increase Your Mortgage Borrowing Power

 1. Pay off debts before applying.
-Every £200/month of debt repayments reduces your maximum mortgage by £40,000–£50,000.
-Pay off car finance, credit cards, and personal loans before applying.
+Every £200/month of debt repayments cuts your maximum mortgage by roughly £40,000–£50,000.
+Clear car finance, credit cards and personal loans first.

 2. Increase your deposit.
-Moving from 90% LTV to 85% LTV improves your rate by 0.3% and shows lenders lower risk, often unlocking higher income multiples.
+Moving from 90% to 85% LTV typically improves your rate by ~0.3% and signals lower risk, often unlocking higher multiples.

 3. Use a mortgage broker.
-Brokers access the whole market (not just one bank) and know which lenders are most generous for your specific situation.
-Broker fees are typically £300–£500 or fee-free (paid by lender commission).
+Brokers see the whole market and know which lenders are most generous for your situation.
+Fees are typically £300–£500, or fee-free where paid by lender commission.

 5. Explore professional mortgages.
-Doctors, dentists, lawyers, accountants, and other professionals can access enhanced multiples (5–5.5x) with some lenders, even at early career stages with lower current income.
+Doctors, dentists, lawyers, accountants and other professionals can access 5–5.5x multiples with some lenders, even early-career.

 6. Reduce your outgoings.
-Cancel unused subscriptions, pay down credit card balances, and reduce spending in the 3 months before application (lenders check bank statements).
+Cancel unused subscriptions and cut discretionary spend for the 3 months before applying — lenders review bank statements.

 7. Correct credit report errors.
-Check Experian, Equifax, and TransUnion for errors.
-Incorrect addresses, unfamiliar accounts, or disputes can reduce your score and borrowing power.
+Check Experian, Equifax and TransUnion; wrong addresses or unfamiliar accounts can lower your score and capacity.

-8. Consider longer mortgage terms.
-A 35-year term instead of 25 reduces monthly payments by 15–20%, passing affordability checks more easily (though you pay more interest overall).
+8. Consider a longer term.
+A 35-year term instead of 25 cuts monthly payments ~15–20%, making affordability easier (though total interest is higher).

 Frequently Asked Questions